migueltorrescosta/migueltorrescosta.github.io/page_The_Author.md

 permalink: /the_author/
 ---

 I am a 21 year old interested in Machine Learning, Manifold Learning and Stochastic Calculus.
 I started a project at [Farfetch]({{site.baseurl}}/2014/07/23/Farfetch/) which was my introduction to Machine Learning (the self-learning resources online and available libraries in Python, R, Microsoft Labs,... are surprisingly detailed for self-learners).
-After finishing my BA in mathematics Oxford University I worked on a theoretical [Elliptic Curves Research Project in Oxford]({{site.baseurl}}{% link _posts/2015-09-18-Elliptic-Curves.md %}).
+After finishing my BA in mathematics Oxford University I worked on a theoretical [Elliptic Curves Research Project]({{site.baseurl}}{% link _posts/2015-09-18-Elliptic-Curves.md %}).

 When I'm not doing something similar to the above I might be: